6 Amazing Benefits Provided By Anise Essential Oil

 For Root Beer, Tea And Baking

-Anise seed oil may be used in small doses to make that great licorice flavor that you are familiar with.
+Anise seed oil may be used in small doses to make that excellent licorice flavor that you are familiar with.
 It can be used to make cakes, biscotti, cookies and much more.
-It provides a distinctive taste to a wide range of ethnic confectioneries like Peruvian picaroons, Italian pizzelle, British aniseed balls, Austrian humbugs and New Zealand aniseed wheels.
+It provides a distinctive taste to a wide range of ethnic confectioneries like Peruvian picaroons, Italian pizzelle, British aniseed balls, Austrian humbugs, and New Zealand aniseed wheels.

 Anise oil may be added to boiling water to make anise tea, or to sassafras to make root beer.
 When using anise oil as a substitute for anise powder, make sure to reduce the amount you are using by 1/4.
 One thing to be aware of is that if concentrated oil comes into contact with certain plastics, it might warp them; so when working with anise essential oil, it is best to use wood, metal or glass.

 The primary component in anise oil is anethol.
 This compound gives the oil its aroma.
 The medical benefits provided by anise oil are due to its stimulant, digestive, sedative, antiseptic and antispasmodic properties.